 Overcoming hurdles on the path to leadership

 Data management: Ingredient data management can be a laborious task, as companies often maintain complex product portfolios and large supply chains.
 An effective management process captures, stores, updates, verifies, and analyzes ingredient information.
 Paper-based data management continues to be a common initial step, particularly when financial resources are low or transparency initiatives are just getting off the ground, but it can be slow, tedious, and susceptible to human error.
 Fortunately, there are a number of software-based data entry and analysis systems available for managing ingredient data.
 Existing systems come in various forms and levels of complexity.
 When making data management decisions, a company needs to be diligent in mapping its requirements against the available systems.
 If a suite of internal and/or external management tools will be used, care should be taken to boost interoperability and connectivity.
-In a later publication, we will provide an overview of available systems, from those that inventory products and check regulatory compliance (e.g. WercSMART, SAP, IMDS) to those that also aid in toxicity analysis (e.g. SciVera Lens, Material IQ).
+There are available systems that can help streamline data management processes, from those that inventory products and check regulatory compliance (e.g. WercSMART, SAP, IMDS, ToxNot) to those that also aid in toxicity analysis (e.g. SciVera, Material IQ).

 Trust: Companies want to protect their intellectual property (IP).
 In some sectors, chemical make-up can be a company’s primary IP.
 So, naturally, ingredient transparency requests can cause trepidation.
 When seeking to lead on Supply Chain Transparency, a retailer or a brand must navigate how to gain access to the information it needs to understand and mitigate its business risks while assuring suppliers that legitimate IP is protected.
 Third-party software-based data management systems featuring data security protocols can be useful tools in mitigating trust issues.

 At first blush, leadership on Supply Chain Transparency might seem daunting.
-But with a growing list of available resources, more companies can join the ranks of Method, Apple, Ford and Herman Miller who have paved the way.
-In the coming months, we will share more detailed guidance on how to successfully attain industry leadership on Supply Chain Transparency, including an exploration of some of the available tools and database systems.
+But with a growing list of available resources, more companies can join the ranks of Method, Apple, Ford, and Herman Miller who have paved the way.